Best time on South Africa beaches is November - February, summertime

 about going downtown...

-(Rocks), 20 minutes north of Durban.
-Another monster beach with fine sand and solid waves
+20 minutes and 14kms north of Durban this monster beach with fine sand and solid waves

 that might deter toddler bathing, though rocks pools offer alternative